 Check with your bank to see what their requirement is for a down payment on a car loan.
 If you have a low credit score, you may need a larger down payment.

 Your income is just as important as your credit score and credit history.
 Both a banking institution and a car dealership will use the debt/income ratio in order to evaluate how much total debt you have relative to the income you make both before and after your car loan.

 Be sure the car you want is within your budget.
-Your lender will also evaluate the loan/value ratio, which is the amount you ask to borrow relative to the value of the car, to see if you can afford the car.
+Your lender may also evaluate the loan/value ratio, which is the amount you ask to borrow relative to the value of the car, to see if you can afford the car.